Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Numerical Experiments

 \subsubsection{Suboptimality scaling}

 Having exploited ML estimation to construct approximate impulse and free responses and the corresponding error-levels, we are ready to solve the optimization problem \eqref{prob:quasi_convex_alpha}.
 Since constraints are not present in this example, \eqref{prob:quasi_convex_alpha} can be simplified to the quasiconvex formulation we have proposed in \cite{furieri2021behavioral}, where the optimization variable $\tau$ is not present.
-The hyper-parameter $\alpha$ is tuned empirically in the interval $\alpha \in [\sqrt{2}\frac{\eta}{\epsilon_2(1-\eta)},\epsilon_2^{-1})$.\footnote{The value $\eta=\epsilon_2 \norm{\starbm{\Phi}_{uy}}_2$ is unknown in practice because $\starbm{\Phi}_{uy}$ is unavailable.
+The parameter $\alpha$ is tuned empirically in the interval $\alpha \in [\sqrt{2}\frac{\eta}{\epsilon_2(1-\eta)},\epsilon_2^{-1})$.\footnote{The value $\eta=\epsilon_2 \norm{\starbm{\Phi}_{uy}}_2$ is unknown in practice because $\starbm{\Phi}_{uy}$ is unavailable.
 One can then tune $\alpha$ according to $\alpha < \epsilon_2^{-1}$.}

-Figure~\ref{fig:Suboptimality} shows the suboptimality gap one incurs by applying the controller $\hatbf{K}^\star$ obtained through the proposed robust BIOP.
+Figure~\ref{fig:Suboptimality} shows the suboptimality gap one incurs by applying the controller $\hatbf{K}^\star$ obtained through the proposed approach.
 On the left, we consider increasing levels of the estimation error level $\epsilon_2$ for each choice of the spectral radius $\rho= 0.9,0.99,1$.
 On the right, we conversely consider increasing levels of the spectral radius for each choice of the estimation error level $\epsilon_2$.
 In both cases, we plot the suboptimality gap $\frac{\hat{J}^2-{J^\star}^2}{{J^\star}^2}$.
-It can be observed that, consistently with Theorem~\ref{th:suboptimality}, 1) the gap linearly converges to $0$ as $\epsilon_2$ converges to $0$, and 2) the gap grows faster than linearly with the spectral radius $\rho$.
-We finally remark that, in finite-horizon, our BIOP formulations are valid for unstable systems with $\rho>1$.
-However, it is inherently challenging to collect trajectories of an unstable system, as the values to be plugged into the corresponding numerical programs will become too large to be handled by numerical solvers.
-For unstable systems in a data-driven scenario, it is common to assume knowledge of a pre-stabilizing controller \cite{simchowitz2020improper,zhengfurieri2020sample}.
+It can be observed that, consistently with Theorem~\ref{th:suboptimality}, 1) the gap linearly converges to $0$ as $\epsilon_2$ converges to $0$, and 2) the gap may grow faster than linearly with the spectral radius $\rho$ as a larger $\rho$ generally leads to larger $\norm{\mathbf{G}}_2$.
+We also observe that larger $\rho$ may lead to higher model mismatch values $\epsilon$.
+Finally, we remark that, in finite-horizon, our formulations are valid for unstable systems with $\rho>1$.
+However, it is inherently challenging to collect trajectories of an unstable system, as the values to be plugged into the corresponding optimization problems will become too large to be handled by numerical solvers.
+For unstable systems in a data-driven scenario, it is common to assume knowledge of a pre-stabilizing controller \cite{simchowitz2020improper,zheng2020sample}.